douglasgscofield/yoruba/README.md

 supplied read group (same ID).
 Read group information for other reads, including those without any other read group information, is unchanged.

-The `--clear-read-group` option removes all read group information from all reads.
+The `--clear` option removes all read group information from all reads.
 If specified with options defining a read group, then the read group dictionary will be cleared prior to defining the new read group.